Become a certified peer educator

 - Complete an application and return it to Megan Anderson, Dietitian/Health Educator, in the Health Promotion office

 - Complete the two-day training which allows you to become a Certified Peer Educator.
-The training is held on October 2nd and 3rd
+The Spring 2016 training will be held on February 12th and 13th.

 - Commit to volunteer 10 hours per semester